 Veer Kalia is another deity in the temple, who is treated as a folk deity now but was a brave journal who fought the armies of Akbar.

 It is a lovely memorial cum research center dedicated to the daughter of the land.

 Just outside the gates of the fort, stands a lovely clocktower in white marble.

 In the markets surrounding the women were selling colorful lac bangles in primarily yellow and red colors considered auspicious in Rajasthan.

-Merta can be easily done as a day trip from Ajmer, Pushkar or Jodhpur.
+You can easily visit this place as a day trip from Ajmer, Pushkar, or Jodhpur.

 You need 1-2 hours to see it properly.